jamaljalzek/Tic-Tac-Toe-Ultimate/README.md

 3. HARD - Basically MEDIUM mode, but with added offensive behavior: the computer will block you if you are one move away from completing a row, column, or diagonal.
 The only way to win on this mode is to use a strategy that leads to a situation where you have two different ways of winning during a single turn.

-TO DO:
-- Finish polishing the main screen GUI
-- Finish implementing the game end screen
-- Implement HARD mode